-- 1. I have met all the requirements in relation to state specific legislation regarding police checks, working with children checks and can produce evidence as required. - 2.
-I do not have any criminal charge pending before the courts, nor any criminal convictions or findings of guilt for offences involving drugs, violence, sexual activity, acts of indecency, child abuse or child pornography. - 3.
-I have not had any disciplinary proceedings brought against me by an employer, sporting organisation or similar body involving child abuse, sexual misconduct or harassment, acts of violence, intimidation or other forms of harassment. - 4.
-I have never been sanctioned for an anti-doping rule violation under any EA anti-doping policy (Athlete or Equine). - 5.
-I have never participated in, facilitated or encouraged any practice prohibited by the World Anti-Doping Agency Code or any other anti-doping policy applicable to me, in the EA Horse Anti-Doping Policy. - 6.
-To my knowledge there is no other matter that the EA may consider to constitute a risk to its members, employees, volunteers, athletes or reputation by accepting my EA Officials registration. - 7.
-I will notify the CEO of the organisation(s) engaging me immediately upon becoming aware that any of the matters set out in clauses [1 to 5] above has changed for whatever reason. - 8.
+Your Declaration EA and its affiliated organisations have a duty of care to their members those associated with the sport of equestrian and to the individuals and organisations to whom the EA Policies apply, including the EA Child Safeguarding.
+As part of this duty of care and as a requirement of the EA Child Safeguarding Policy, EA must enquire into the background of EA Members applying for registration as an EA Official.
+All EA Members wishing to be registered by the EA as an EA Official as defined under EA's applicable rules and policies are required to complete the following declaration.
+Sincerely declare: I have met all the requirements in relation to state specific legislation regarding police checks, working with children checks attached evidence as required.
+I do not have any criminal charge pending before the courts, nor any criminal convictions or findings of guilt for offences involving drugs, violence, sexual activity, acts of indecency, child abuse or child pornography.
+I have not had any disciplinary proceedings brought against me by an employer, sporting organisation or similar body involving child abuse, sexual misconduct or harassment, acts of violence, intimidation or other forms of harassment.
+I have never been sanctioned for an anti-doping rule violation within in any sport.
+I have never participated in, facilitated or encouraged any practice prohibited by the World Anti-Doping Agency Code or any other anti-doping policy applicable to me, including the EA Anti-Doping Policy.
+To my knowledge there is no other matter that the EA may consider to constitute a risk to its members, employees, volunteers, athletes, or reputation by accepting my EA Officials registration.
+I will notify the CEO of the organisation(s) engaging me immediately upon becoming aware that any of the matters set out in clauses [1 to 6] above has changed for whatever reason.
 I acknowledge that I have read and agree to abide by the EA Code of Conduct for Officials.
 I acknowledge I may be subject to disciplinary action if I breach the code.
-(Code of Conduct is available to view via www.equestrian.org.au)
+(Code of Conduct is available to view via www.equestrian.org.au) I acknowledge that by signing this declaration I am providing true and accurate information.
+If it is subsequently proven that the information which I have provided is untrue, false, incomplete, or misleading, then I acknowledge and accept that I may be subject to sanction under EA's applicabl WWCC/Blue Card Number: Expiry Date: Please attach copy of WWCC/Blue Card Sign Sign here DATE : Candidate - Please return these forms to your State Dressage Authority for verification.
+State Contact - Please return a copy of these forms to the EA Pathway Manager - Pathway Man EA National C PO Box 673, 3 Officials, for Judge to be accredited and database updated. ager - Officials